 As a result, you will be able to create a “funnel view” which shows you the different conversion rates between stages.
 Every stage of the funnel consists of drip campaigns (filled with content types that are relevant to each decision stages).

-In the end of the day you will be able to:
+At the end of the day you will be able to:

 - have end-to-end conversion rate for the different buyer journeys